Choosing the Instrumentation Folder

 Both folders work, but it is recommended that you choose 'in the deployment folder'.

-If, after choosing in-place instrumentation, you re-build an instrumented assembly during the test run, the test engine detects that the re-built assembly is newer, does not restore its pre-instrumented version, and generates a run-level warning.
+If, after choosing in-place instrumentation, you re-build an instrumented binary during the test run, the test engine detects that the re-built binary is newer, does not restore its pre-instrumented version, and generates a run-level warning.

 You can choose between instrumenting in place and in the deployment folder in two ways: